 Also, check to see if the PPM or offering was properly filed with the SEC by going to SEC.gov and checking the company name in the SEC database.
 If no filing record exists for the PPM or offering with the SEC, then the person raising the funds has possibly disregarded the law.
 They’ll probably “disregard” your money next!

-- Are they credible?
 Investigate the background of the person you are entrusting your money with.
-When you are investing with others you need to think like the bank and do what the bank does.
+When you are investing with others, you need to think like the bank and do what the bank does.

-The “small print” in investing can be tricky. and many investments have clauses that can impact your ability to get your money back.
+The “small print” in investing can be tricky.
+Many investments have clauses that can impact your ability to get your money back.
 Some even give the company raising the money the ability to pay whatever compensation to themselves they desire, which will eat into the bottom line of your profits.
 If you don’t know what you’re looking for, find someone who does.
 More on that in a moment.

-Sometimes you may need to get out of your comfort zone by asking lots of questions, by demanding additional documentation, or by simply saying no. Remember, the only person who can do what’s best for you, is you!
-(Lawyers can help*)
+Sometimes you may need to get out of your comfort zone by asking lots of questions, by demanding additional documentation, or by simply saying no. Remember, you are the only authority on what types of investments are best for you.